All Episodes

 It was Reagan that was the cowboy.

-The Soviet Union, Mikhail Gorbachev.
+The Soviet Union, Mikhail Gorbachev, these are reasonable people.

-This is where equality and sameness exists.
+This is where equality and sameness exist.

 This is where there's no discrimination.